opoirion/snATACUtils/README.md

 if -cluster is provided, TSS is computed per cluster and -xgi argument is ignored.
 THe cluster file should contain cluster and cell ID with the following structure for each line: clusterID<TAB>cellID
 ```

+## ATACMatUtils: Easily construct matrix for scATAC-Seq datase
-## ATACMatUtils: Suite of functions dedicated to analyze intersection with genomic regions from a peak file (in bed format) to create a sparse matrix (cell x genomic regions)
+Suite of functions dedicated to analyze intersection with genomic regions from a peak file (in bed format) to create a sparse matrix (cell x genomic regions)

 This tool provide easy and fast interface to create sparse matrices using a single-cell 3-columns bed file (<chr><start><stop><cellID>).
 It needs a list of cell IDs (`-xgi`) as input can optionaly accept a list of peaks as feature list (`-xygi`).
 Otherwise, it can create a sparse matrix using genomic bins.
 The program can use different output formats:  COOrdinate format (COO), taiji format, a specific sparse format, or dense format.